stratapp-ai/stratapp-ai.github.io/_blog/how-many-okrs-should-we-set-each-month-or-quarter.md

 ---
 ## how many OKR objectives?

-On this topic we like the real world explanation [in this video](https://youtu.be/xaH2tMQzyjA "Vivino's founder on OKRs") by Vivino’s founder, Heini Zachariassen.
+We admire the real world explanation [in this video](https://youtu.be/xaH2tMQzyjA "Vivino's founder on OKRs") by Vivino’s founder, Heini Zachariassen.

 For less than 100 employees, we recommend no more than 1 or 2 OKR objectives per quarter.